TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/GlobalVariables.rst

    .. attention::

-        Directly access TSFE only as a last resort.
+        Directly access :php:`$GLOBALS['TSFE']` only as a last resort.
 It is strongly discouraged if not absolutely necessary.

    Provides some public properties and methods which can be used by extensions.
    The public properties can also be used in TypoScript via